graziegrazie/RGBDPlaneDetection/README.md

 In Windows, use Visual Studio to open sln file and compile and build the code.

 In Linux, you have to write MakeFile or CMakeLists file by yourself.
-On the other hand, you can convert sln file to CMakeLists easily if you use [cmakeconverter](https://github.com/algorys/cmakeconverter) or other converter.
+On the other hand, you can convert .vcxproj to CMakeLists easily if you use [cmakeconverter](https://github.com/algorys/cmakeconverter) or other converter.

 ## Output
 - Plane segmentation image in PNG